chaimeleon-eu/dataset-service/README.md

 Then, that token must be included in the "Authorization" header of any request sent to the dataset-service.
 More details below.

 Basic API operations:
- - POST /api/dataset
+ - POST /api/datasets
- - GET /api/dataset/{id}
+ - GET /api/datasets/{id}
- - DELETE /api/dataset/{id}
+ - PATCH /api/datasets/{id}
  - GET /api/datasets

 Below there is a walkthrough by examples with CURL.